rescrv/HyperDex/doc/introduction.rst

 This book is the definitive reference manual for HyperDex users and developers.
 The first half of the book is devoted to users of HyperDex.
-:ref:`Chapter 2 <installation>` provides instruction for installing the latest HyperDex release from either precompiled packages or source tarballs [#dev]_.
+:ref:`Chapter 2 <installation>` provides instruction for installing the latest HyperDex release from either precompiled packages or source tarballs [#devinst]_.
 :ref:`Chapter 3 <datamodel>` describes the HyperDex data model and basic terminology used throughout the rest of the book.
 :ref:`Chapter 4 <quickstart>` is a short tutorial that demonstrates how to setup